siddhi07/ai-email-intelligence-pipeline/README.md

 This project demonstrates the full workflow from raw email ingestion to automated Gmail MCP notification validation.

 ---
-## Things to add
-Selected Mailboxes:
-- kaminski-v
-- farmer-d
-- beck-s
-- lokay-m
-- kitchen-l

-Reason for selection:
-These mailboxes were chosen to provide a representative sample with varied folder depth, realistic communication volume, multiple senders/recipients, forwarded chains, and enough total emails (>10,000) to validate parsing, duplicate detection, and notification workflows efficiently without requiring the full 500k dataset.

 ## 1. Project Summary